Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/README.md

 - **Confusion Matrix**: Displaying the performance of each model.
 - **Learning Curves**: Visualizing model performance as a function of training data size.

-These results are stored in the `data_pipeline` folder.
+These results are stored in the `output` folder.

 ## Evaluation